makersacademy/chitter-challenge/README.md

 - Run rackup:
 ``rackup``
 - Open your web browser and go to http://localhost:9292/
 - You can then navigate the website.
-Please note that if you're not logged in, you won't be able to post peeps or comment on peeps.
+Please note that you will need to sign up and log in if you want to be able to post peeps or comment on peeps.

 ## How to run tests
 - Navigate to the project directory: